David Twersky (Skverer Rebbe)

-Rabbi David Twersky (born October 28, 1940), originally spelled Twerski, is the Grand Rabbi and spiritual leader of the village of New Square, New York, and of Skverer Hasidism worldwide.
+David Twersky, originally spelled Twerski (born 1940 or 1941), is the Grand Rabbi and spiritual leader of the village of New Square, New York, and of Skverer Hasidism worldwide.

 Early life

-Twersky was born in Iaşi, Romania, in 1940.
+Twersky was born in Iaşi, Romania.
 In 1945, at the end of World War II, his family moved to Bucharest.
-In 1947, they emigrated to the United States, where they settled in Borough Park, Brooklyn, and later in Williamsburg, Brooklyn.
-Twersky's father, Rabbi Yakov Yosef Twersky, established the all-Hasidic village of New Square in Rockland County in 1954.
+In 1947, they emigrated to the United States, where they settled in Borough Park, Brooklyn, and later in nearby Williamsburg.
+Twersky's father, Yakov Yosef Twersky, established the all-Hasidic village of New Square in Rockland County in 1954.

 Family

-At the age of 18, Twersky married Chana Chaya Hager, the elder daughter of the Vizhnitzer Rebbe of Bnei Brak, Israel, Rabbi Moshe Yehoshua Hager.
-The couple has four sons and three daughters:
+At the age of 18, Twersky married the late Chaya Chana Hager, the elder daughter of the Vizhnitzer Rebbe of Bnei Brak, Israel, Moshe Yehoshua Hager.
+The couple had four sons and three daughters.
+Twersky's wife Chaya Chana died in 2024, and was predeceased by her daughter Tziporah Goldman, who died in 2022.

-Rabbi Aaron Menachem Mendel Twersky is the eldest son of the Skverer Rebbe.
-He is often sent as an emissary of his father.
-He married Chavah Reizel, daughter of his uncle, Grand Rabbi Mordechai Hager of Viznitz-Monsey.

-Rabbi Yitzchok, married Malka Henya, daughter of his uncle, Grand Rabbi Yisroel Hager of Vizhnitz Bnei Brak.

-Rebbetzin Hinda, the wife of Rabbi Avrohom Yehoshua Heschl, son of her uncle, Grand Rabbi Chai Yitzchok Twersky of Rachmistrivka Borough Park.

-Rabbetzin Tzipporah, the wife of Rabbi Eliezer Goldman, son of the previous Grand Rabbi of Zvhil.

-Rebbetzin Sima Mirl, the wife of Rabbi Yakov Yosef, a grandson of Grand Rabbi Mordechai Hager of Vizhnitz-Monsey.

-Rabbi Yakov Yosef, previously married to Chana Yenta, a daughter of Grand Rabbi Yeshaya Twersky, the Rebbe of Chernobyl in Borough Park.
-The couple divorced in Kislev of 5781 (approx. November or December 2020).

-Rabbi Chaim Meir, married Rochel Dina, daughter of the Grand Rabbi of Barnov, who is the son of the Grand Rabbi Moshe Halberstam of Kiviashd and the son-in-law of Grand Rabbi Chai Yitzchok Twersky of Rachmastrivka (Hasidic dynasty) Rachmastrivka-Boro Park.

-Lineage

-Twersky is considered to be the nearest living descendant of the Ba'al Shem Tov, and of the Ba'al Shem Tov's disciple Rabbi Menachem Nachum of Chernobyl.